acl2026-srw/acl2026-srw.github.io/_pages/faq.md

 #### Q: Is a researcher eligible to submit their work to ACL SRW if they graduated before the submission date but conducted the research during their PhD and remain affiliated with their university?
 No, first authors must be current students at the time of submission.
 The ACL SRW is intended exclusively for current students, so graduates are not eligible to submit even if the research was completed during their PhD studies.

+#### Q: If a paper has been reviewed by ARR in May or July, can it be committed to ACL 2026?
+A. Yes.
+The paper can be committed to ACL SRW 2026.

+#### Q: If I have a paper that has been reviewed by different rounds of ARR, do I have to use the latest ARR review for commitment to ACL SRW 2026, or can I choose to commit the reviews from a previous round?
+__A:__ Authors are free to choose which round ARR submission they wish to commit

+#### Q: In case the student author is unable to attend due to university examinations, is it possible for the equally contributing other author to apply for the travel grant?
+__A:__ Yes.

 Please contact us at [acl.2026.srw@gmail.com](mailto:acl.2026.srw@gmail.com) if you have any other questions.